 Step 1.
 Plug your Surface Pro into a working charger and make sure the LED light is on.

 Step 2.
 If not, or flashes white, the power supply is damaged.
-Try to check the end of the cable connecting to Surface Pro to be sure.
+Try to check the end of the cable connecting to the Surface Pro to be sure.

 Step 2.
 Also, the battery may be the problem.
 Just charge for around 30 minutes and turn on your Surface Pro again.